avensolutions/databricks-training-resources/deltalake/deltalake.md

 ## Time Travel

-You can traverse to any version using the **`VERSION AS OF`** command.
+As Delta Lake keeps a transaction log of all changes to a table, we can use the time travel feature to view or restore data to any previous point in time.

 ### 5. Show the table as it was at version 1

+> You can traverse to any version using the **`VERSION AS OF`** command.

 ```sql
 SELECT * FROM students VERSION AS OF 1;
 ```

-You can also traverse to any version using the **`TIMESTAMP AS OF`** command.

 ### 6. Show the table as it was at a point in time

+> You can also traverse to any version using the **`TIMESTAMP AS OF`** command.

 ```sql
 SELECT * FROM students TIMESTAMP AS OF "paste_the_timestamp_for_version_1_here";
 ```

-You can use the time travel feature to create views which represent data at a specific point in time.

 ### 7. Create a view of the table as it was at version 1

+> You can use the time travel feature to create views which represent data at a specific point in time.

 ```sql
 CREATE OR REPLACE VIEW students_v1 AS
 SELECT * FROM students VERSION AS OF 1;
 ```

-You can restore a table to a previous version using the **`RESTORE`** command.

 ### 8. Restore the table to a previous version

+> You can restore a table to a previous version using the **`RESTORE`** command.

 ```sql
 RESTORE TABLE students TO VERSION AS OF 1;